T.A.S.K. - Teaching Awareness to School Kids

 The T.A.S.K.
-Program is a joint effort between OffenderWatch Initiative and local School Boards and law enforcement to help parents be vigilant about offenders near them.
-By partnering with schools and sheriff’s offices, we can easily get the message out there that “Notification Is Prevention”.
+Program was a joint effort between OffenderWatch Initiative and local School Boards and law enforcement to help parents be vigilant about offenders near them.
+By partnering with schools and sheriff’s offices, we got the message out there that “Notification Is Prevention”.

-OffenderWatch Initiative has rolled out the T.A.S.K.
-Program to many parishes and counties through the United States.
-With your help, they can reach many more children and families.
-We hope to get to your school soon, but, in the meantime, download and use the OffenderWatch Family Parent app to help you watch over your kids.
+OffenderWatch Initiative rolled out the T.A.S.K.
+Program to many parishes and counties throughout the United States.
+This program allowed thousands of families to become more aware and safe.
+But the threat is still there.
+Download and use the OffenderWatch Family Parent app to help you watch over your kids.

 It’s hard to track how many lives we saved by sending notifications on sex offenders.